-William Alexander, Lord Stirling
+William Alexander, Lord Stirling Biography & Facts

-1726 in New York, New York
+• Born: 1726 in New York, New York.

-• However Stirling’s brigade had courageously repelled the British just long enough so that the main body of American troops were able to escape to defensive positions at Brooklyn Heights.
+• However, Stirling’s brigade had courageously repelled the British just long enough so that the main body of American troops were able to escape to defensive positions at Brooklyn Heights.

-• During the winter of 1777 – 78, Alexander plays a key role in exposing the Conway Cabal, a conspiracy by Thomas Conway and others to unseat Washington as the Commander-in-Chief of the Continental Army.
+• During the winter of 1777 – 78, Alexander played a key role in exposing the Conway Cabal, a conspiracy by Thomas Conway and others to unseat Washington as the Commander-in-Chief of the Continental Army.

 • Not well known today, but ranking third or fourth behind the Commander-in-Chief throughout most of the war, Lord Stirling was one of Washington’s most trusted generals.

-• In 1965, the Lord Stirling School is established in Basking Ridge, NJ, in a farmhouse that was part of the original estate of Lord Stirling.
+• In 1965, the Lord Stirling School was established in Basking Ridge, NJ, in a farmhouse that was part of the original estate of Lord Stirling.
 Its mission is to help underperforming students achieve greater success.

 William Alexander, known as Lord Stirling, was a Continental Army general.
 Born in New York City in 1726, he was the son of James Alexander (1690 - 1756), at one time the surveyor general of New York and New Jersey and a noted colonial lawyer.
 He was well educated, and like his father he became an excellent mathematician and astronomer.